USB to CAN Firmware Flashing

 -

-Execute the following command to query the CANBus UUID:
+Run the following command to query the CANBus UUID:

 ~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0

-Use this command to burn the
+Use this command to search for

 -